Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 \subsection{Computing an internal closure of an internally stable set}

-By building on Theorem \ref{thm:internally_closed_characterization}, Algorithm~\ref{alg_internal_closure} takes as input a marriage instance $T$, a stable table $T_0\subseteq T$, and starting from $T'=T_0$ iteratively expands $T'$ to a table $T''$ such that ${\cal S}(T'')$ is the closure of ${\cal S}(T')$.
-In detail, at every step, the algorithm either dissects a rotation from $R_X(T')$ using Algorithm~\ref{alg_dissect_all} as a subroutine, or it finds, for $Z \in \{X,Y\}$, a generalized rotation exposed in $D_Z(M_Z,T')$, where $D_Z$ is the $Z$-optimal stable matching in $T'$.
-Note that $T$ and $T'$ are defined as global variables and, for a set $Q$, \emph{$Q$.pop} outputs and simultaneously removes one element of $Q$ and \emph{$Q.enqueue(R')$} adds set $R'$ to $Q$ (the order in which elements of $R'$ are enqueued to $Q$ does not matter).
+By building on Theorem \ref{thm:internally_closed_characterization}, Algorithm~\ref{alg_internal_closure} takes as input a marriage instance $T$, a stable table $\widetilde{T}\subseteq T$, and iteratively expand $\widetilde{T}$ to a table $T'$ such that ${\cal S}(T')$ is a closure of ${\cal S}(\widetilde{T})$.
+In detail, at every step, the algorithm either dissects a rotation from $R_X(T')$ using Algorithm~\ref{alg_dissect_all} as a subroutine, or it finds, for $Z \in \{X,Y\}$, a generalized rotation exposed in $D_Z(M^0,T')$, where $M^0$ is the $Z$-optimal stable matching in $T'$.
+Note that $T$ and $T'$ are defined as global variables and, for a set $Q$, \emph{$Q$.pop} outputs and simultaneously removes one element of $Q$, and \emph{$Q.enqueue(R')$} adds set $R'$ to $Q$ (the order in which elements are added to or removed from $Q$ does not matter).

 Note that the output of Algorithm~\ref{alg_internal_closure} is not univocally determined by its input.
 This is because the internal closure of an internally stable set is, in general, not unique.